testing

 Food safety testing varies quite a bit by facility.
 While some test for quality, others test for specific minerals, chemicals, etc.

-The United States Department of Agriculture defines food safety as the condition and practices that preserve not only the quality of the food being sent to consumers but also the practices that ensure the prevention of contamination from potentially hazardous materials/compounds, as well as bacterial/viruses that could make consumers sick.
+The conditions and practices that preserve not only the quality of the food being sent to consumers but also the practices that ensure the prevention of contamination from potentially hazardous materials/compounds, as well as bacterial/viruses that could make consumers sick.

 Food safety testing organizations can utilize several different tests to ensure the quality of goods intended for consumer consumption.